fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 Alternatively, you can use the
 [Introspection API](reference/api/agent/flow-preview-service-preview-flow-labels.api.mdx)
-directly on an `aperture-agent` local to the service instances (pods):
+directly on a `aperture-agent` local to the service instances (pods):

 ```sh
 curl -X POST localhost:8080/v1/flowcontrol/preview/labels/service1-demo-app.demoapp.svc.cluster.local/ingress?samples=1